Skip to content

 3. Wait 2-5 business days for Google to review

-Google may have sent you an account action required notice that you missed.
-These requests block payment processing until you respond.
+Google may have queued an action that’s blocking processing until you respond.

 1. Sign into payments.google.com and look for red or yellow banners